xsin/HiSwift/README.md

-ios-helloSwift
+HiSwift
 ==============

-Hello world demo for Swift
+Tutorial demo for Swift